La DAUPHINE B&B

 No children or pets, and there is a 3-night minimum and a limit of two persons to a room.

 We met in Copenhagen, got engaged in Helsinki, got married in Canada, and now run our B&B in New Orleans ☺

 Please come stay with us if you think we're your kind of place.

-And remember that our place is "funky", with a "decrepit New Orleans vibe"-- kind of shabby chic-- and chock full of interesting stuff all around.
+And remember that our place is quirky and “funky”, with a “decrepit New Orleans vibe”—kind of “run-down,” authentic, old New Orleans charm—and chock-full of interesting stuff all around.

 Ray & Kim

 Jackson Square, French Quarter, New Orleans

 Our Marigny neighborhood was featured in the April issue of “Travel & Leisure” as one of the trendiest in the nation.

 To see a slide show of a suite, click on a photo or link.